anna-vodimed/site/README.md

 ## Description

 Portfolio web site written with react.
+According to react developers recommendations, this application is implemented in function components and hooks.
-Also the language selection feature was created using the React Context API and UseContext Hook.
+The language selection feature was created using the React Context API and UseContext Hook.